 I only bring this up to highlight how hard it can be to get approval for self-employment after an education.

-VocRehab paid around $315,000 for my education overall.
-The program paid another $35,000 for my start-up law firm.
+Voc Rehab paid around $315,000 for my education overall.
+The program paid another $35,000 for equipment to my start-up law firm.

 Some veterans will be able to get into the program after being deemed “rehabilitated” but the process is not easy.
 And, the legal requirements are rather restrictive.

-So yes, you can get approved, but the process is not easy.
-The VocRehab Survival Guide has an appeals template on how to make this happen.
+The Voc Rehab Survival Guide has an appeals template on how to make this happen.

-Presently, VRE offers numerous forms of review for veterans seeking to challenge an adverse decision about their claim.
+Presently, VR&E offers numerous forms of review for veterans seeking to challenge an adverse decision about their claim.

-These are covered in-depth in the second half of the VocRehab Survival Guide.
+These are covered in greater detail within the second half of the Voc Rehab Survival Guide.

 You can get more than 48 months of schooling if it is warranted by your kind of rehabilitation plan and if you have a “serious employment handicap.”
-There are some other technical workarounds, supposedly, but having a "serious employment handicap" is the only one I have familiarity with.
+There are a whole host of factors at play when VR&E considers whether to extend benefits.

-Many of the strategies I used are within the VocRehab Survival Guide.
+Many of the strategies I used are within the Voc Rehab Survival Guide.